luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

         - Use a query key of `["animals"]` for caching
         - Fetch all records from the `animals` table using Supabase client
         - Order results by `created_at` in descending order (newest first)
-        - Handle errors from Supabase and throw them so React Query can catch them
+        - Handle errors from Supabase using `errorUtils` and throw them so React Query can catch them

 2. **Display animals in a responsive grid**: